Notorious (1946 film): Plot

 After returning from her honeymoon, Alicia tells Devlin that the key ring her husband gave her lacks a key to the wine cellar.
 Devlin suggests that Alicia throw a grand party and invite him, so he can investigate.
 Alicia secretly steals the key from Sebastian's ring, and Devlin and Alicia search the cellar.
 Devlin accidentally breaks a bottle; inside is black sand, later proven to be uranium ore.
 Taking a sample, Devlin hastily cleans up and locks the door.
 As Sebastian comes down for more champagne, Devlin kisses Alicia to create a distraction from their search.
 Alicia insists to Sebastian that Devlin is drunk and persistent; she brought him down to the cellar to prevent him from making an embarrassing scene in front of the party guests.

 Sebastian realizes that the cellar key is missing from his key ring, but the next morning, he finds that Alicia has reattached it during the night.
 Returning to the cellar, he finds remnants of glass and sand from the broken bottle.
-Sebastian knows he must silence Alicia but cannot expose her without revealing his own blunder to the unforgiving Nazi emigrés, who will kill him if they learn that he has married an American agent.
+Sebastian knows he must silence Alicia but cannot expose her without revealing his own blunder to his unforgiving co-conspirators, who will kill him if they learn that he has married an American agent.
 Sebastian discusses the situation with his mother, who suggests that Alicia "die slowly" by poisoning.
 Alicia soon falls ill, and her illness worsens until she collapses and is confined to her room, where the telephone has been removed.
 Too weak to leave, she perceives that she has been exposed.

 Alarmed by Alicia's continuing absence, Devlin sneaks into Alicia's room, where she tells him that Sebastian and his mother are poisoning her.
 Shaken by Alicia's peril, he confesses his love for her.
 He supports her down the steps in full view of Sebastian and his co-conspirators.
 To avoid the others catching on, Sebastian feigns husbandly concern, helping Devlin support Alicia down the steps, and accepting Devlin's story that hearing Alicia call out, Devlin found her condition worsened and needing immediate hospitalization.
 The conspirators are suspicious.
-Outside, Sebastian begs Devlin and Alicia to take him with them in Devlin's car, but they contemptuously drive away, leaving him behind to suffer a grim fate at the hands of his fellow Nazis.
+Outside, Sebastian begs Devlin and Alicia to take him with them in Devlin's car, but they contemptuously drive away, leaving him behind to suffer a grim fate at the hands of his co-conspirators.